kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/02 - Why megaprojects fail (and what that says about us)/Hong Kong-Zhuhai Bridge.md

 ## What Happened After

 It works, but strict border controls and limited permits mean it’s underused.
-But it's still it’s shiny, massive, and politically symbolic — even if most people still take the ferry.
+But it's still shiny, massive, and politically symbolic — even if most people still take the ferry.